Inflectra/rapise-documentation/docs/Guide/cross_browser_testing.md

 g_load_libraries=["Web"];
 ```

-In RVL it will look like:
+In RVL, it will look like:

 ![rvl](./img/cross_browser_testing_rvl.png)